-The impetus to create WSC came initially from Jingxia Lin, at the time an MSc student in the Department of Linguistics at the University of Alberta, working under my supervision.
+The impetus to create WSC came initially from Jingxia Lin, at the time an MSc student in the Department of Linguistics at the University of Alberta.
 Lin had, on her own initiative, collected some audio examples of Wenzhou, spoken by a population of about 7.5 million in the southeast part of Zhejiang Province.
 Wenzhou is Lin's own dialect and she had collected the samples of Wenzhou from her family and friends in a very informal and sporadic way.
-She and I had agreed that her MSc Project would investigate aspects of Wenzhou grammar based on the corpus she had collected.
+It was agreed that her MSc Project would investigate aspects of Wenzhou grammar based on the corpus she had collected.

 Only very limited funding was available to this project in the form of funding for a Research Assistantship (awarded to Lin) to pay for some of the time required to transcribe and markup texts.
-However, and crucially, we were able to avail ourselves of digital humanities infrastructure at the University of Alberta, known as TAPoR (Text Analysis Portal for Research).
-TAPoR is actually a pan Canadian, multi-institutional assembly of computing infrastructure and expertise, supported by a Canada Foundation for Innovation grant (see http://tapor.ualberta.ca/).
+However, and crucially, Lin was able to draw upon the resources of the digital humanities infrastructure at the University of Alberta, known as TAPoR (Text Analysis Portal for Research).
+TAPoR is actually a pan Canadian, multiinstitutional assembly of computing infrastructure and expertise, supported by a Canada Foundation for Innovation grant (see http://tapor.ualberta.ca/).
 Through extended consultation with TAPoR, agreement was reached about the procedure for Lin to follow in carrying out the transcription and markup (in XML).